lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ### Do Statistics about Page View (PV)

-Do statistics about page view or click count of class type courses today up to now to figure out how many times a specific class type course has been visited today up to now.
+#### Do statistics about page view (click count) of class type courses today up to now to figure out how many times a specific class type course has been visited today up to now.
+Then save statistical results into database.

 **Steps:**

 1. Save statistical results into database.
-2. Get data from database and display statistical results according to "yyyyMMdd" and "courseId" at front end.
+~~2.
+Get data from database and display statistical results according to "yyyyMMdd" and "courseId" at front end.~~

 **What kind of database should we use?** (HBase)